Entry schemes

 Your selection rank starts with your ATAR and adjusts this number up depending on the impact to your education.

-Monash uses your selection rank (adjusted SEAS ATAR) when making offers for course entry.
+Monash uses your selection rank (adjusted equity schemes ATAR) when making offers for course entry.

 Learn more about SEAS